-Washington judge overturns new credit-score insurance rate rule
+Washington judge overturns insurance rate credit scoring ban

 OLYMPIA, Wash.
-(AP) — A judge Friday overturned a Washington state rule prohibiting insurers from using credit scoring to set rates for auto, homeowner and renter insurance.
+(AP) — A judge on Friday overturned a Washington state rule prohibiting insurers from using credit scoring to set rates for auto, homeowner and renter insurance.

 Insurance Commissioner Mike Kreidler adopted the rule in February, immediately drawing a legal challenge from insurer groups.
 The rule, which was set to take effect March 4, was paused while the legal proceedings continued.

-In her oral ruling invalidating the rule, Thurston County Superior Court Judge Indu Thomas said that Kreidler exceeded his statutory authority.
+In her oral ruling invalidating the rule, Thurston County Superior Court Judge Indu Thomas said that Kreidler exceeded his statutory authority, according to Kreidler’s office.
 Kreidler spokeswoman Stephanie Marquis said in an email that a written ruling from the court wasn’t expected until next week.

 “We will consult with our assistant attorney general on next steps and whether to appeal the decision,” Marquis wrote.

-Earlier this year, Kreidler’s office started the process of implementing the permanent policy after an emergency rule the commissioner issued last year was struck down by a court, which found there was no justification to bypass normal rule-making procedures.
+Earlier this year, Kreidler’s office started the process of implementing the permanent rule after an emergency rule the commissioner issued last year was struck down by a court, which found there was no justification to bypass normal rulemaking procedures.

-Kreidler had argued that people who have struggled financially during the pandemic are at risk of having delinquencies show up on their credit reports, and has said insurers charge good drivers with low credit scores nearly 80% more for mandatory auto insurance.
+Kreidler had argued that people who have struggled financially during the pandemic are at risk of having delinquencies show up on their credit reports, and has said that insurers charge good drivers with low credit scores nearly 80% more for mandatory auto insurance.

 Republicans, insurers and others decried the move at the time, saying that it would add costs to people on fixed incomes, like the elderly, who have benefited from reduced insurance rates because of their good credit scores.